Nonseparable Sample Selection Models with Censored Selection Rules: Application: United Kingdom wage regressions

-Given the changes in working hours over the sample period, we investigate the impact of selection on the return to human capital.
-We first examine the returns to schooling.
-Table \ref{tab:returns} reports the impact of education on wages estimated by quantile regression unadjusted for selection.
-The reported results in the first column are the absolute values of the average treatment effects of the difference between the lowest level of education and any higher level of education.
-Similarly, columns 2 to 4 report the absolute values of the quantile treatment effects.\footnote{ We calculate the average treatment effects for the medium education level as the difference in the average wage among the lowest educated and $ \sum_{educ=``low^{\prime \prime }}P(x,educ=``medium^{\prime \prime }) \widehat{\beta }$, where $P$ is a polynomial.
-We use distribution regression for the quantile treatment effect to estimate the distribution and calculate the quantile of that distribution.} The results in Table \ref{tab:returns} indicate that there is generally a larger coefficient at higher quantiles.
-There is also evidence that there is an increase in the return to education over time at some quantiles.
+We first examine the returns to schooling.\footnote{ We treat the level of education as exogenous in this empirical example.
+Our approach could be extended to incorporate the endogeneity of conditioning variables but this is beyond the scope of this paper.} Table \ref {tab:returns} reports the impact of education on wages unadjusted for selection.
+The results in the first column are the average treatment effects of the difference between the lowest level of education and each of the two higher levels.
+Similarly, columns 2 to 4 report the absolute values of the quantile treatment effects.\footnote{ We calculate the average treatment effects for the middle education level as the difference between $\frac{1}{n}\sum_{i=1}w(Z_{1i},X_{i}=``middle^{\prime \prime })^{\mathrm{T}}\widehat{\beta }$ and $\frac{1}{n} \sum_{i=1}w(Z_{1i},X_{i}=``low^{\prime \prime })^{\mathrm{T}}\widehat{\beta } $, where $w$ is a polynomial and $\widehat{\beta }$ the linear-least squares estimator.
+We use distribution regression for the quantile treatment effect to estimate the distribution and calculate the quantile of that distribution. } The results in Table \ref{tab:returns} indicate that there is generally a larger coefficient at higher quantiles.
+There is also evidence of an increase in the return to education over time at some quantiles, although there is no evidence of a general increase in the impact of education over the sample period.

-Table \ref{tab:results_cf} reports the results of the local average and quantile treatment effects.
-We report the absolute values of these effects based on the subsample of individuals with the lowest level of education.
-We account for sample selection by including $V$ and $V^{2}$ as well as interaction terms of $V$ with all the regressors discussed above.
-Note that we report our results for values of $V$ at the median and higher as it appears that our identification requirements are not satisfied at lower quantiles.